cheeseypi/CellularAutomata/ReadMe.md

 Option 4 worked best on my linux machine, while option 1 worked best on my mac, but as long as your editor font matches your terminal font, you should be able to tell which will be best quickly.

+### Implement your own rules

+You can follow the model found in `CellularAutomata/Models/Rules/ConwayRuleEngine.cs`; That is, implement the IRuleEngine interface in a new RuleEngine file.